 As a result, the program has expanded its focus to include long-term measures, adding the following two goals:

-- Final Remedy Construction
+- Final Remedy Construction and

-- Performance Standards Attained
+- Performance Standards Attained.

 The goal of “Final Remedy Construction” is met when a site completes construction of the final remedy designed to achieve long-term protection of human health and the environment.
 This goal may be met even if final cleanup levels have not yet been reached, but the constructed final remedy must be sufficient to get towards those cleanup levels with time.
 For example, a constructed final remedy may be a groundwater treatment system that will ensure that groundwater meets cleanup goals with time.